Catherine-Zhang/Catherine-Zhang.github.io/courses/index.md

 ---
 [//]:<> excerpt is a summary of the page

-__I am/was the co-instructor, guest lecturer and teaching assistant for the following courses:__
+__I am/was the instructor, guest lecturer and teaching assistant for the following courses:__

 ### North Carolina State University